Correct installation will make or break (literally) a pump rebuild.

 Make it easy, use my three gasket / shim set.
 When installed and compressed will give a working stroke of 2 mm to 2.5mm.
 From the previous description of operation on the Home Page, we know under normal operating conditions the diaphragm needs only some .02" or .5 mm of working stroke.
 Given our pump is mechanically sound, we have ample working stroke.

-Here is the 356 A Service Manual description of adjusting the stroke of fuel pump.
-Install intermediate flange, gasket, fiber flange spacer, gasket, actuating, or "push", rod (round end toward distributor cam) and VW tool # 328A.
+Here is the 356 A Service Manual description of adjusting the stroke of fuel pump. " Install intermediate flange, gasket, fiber flange spacer, gasket, actuating rod, or push-rod (round end toward distributor cam) and VW tool # 328A.
 Tighten to compress gaskets.

 Now that we know how many gaskets are needed the pump can be installed.